oasees/oasees-sdk/README.md

 # Oasees SDK

+Despite its name, the OASEES SDK is a Rapid Development Toolkit (RDK) developed in the context of the OASEES Project, that:

+1. Facilitates the provisioning of a Kubernetes cluster that comes with the OASEES framework's core components pre-installed.
+2. Provides templates and commands for the deployment of user applications in a way that enables immediate interaction with said components, as well as the OASEES Blockchain.
+3. Provides templates and commands for the development and deployment of Machine Learning and Federated Learning workflows.

-The OASEES SDK is a Python package that consists of two modules: the **Command Line Interface (CLI)** module and the **Python Environment** module.
+The SDK comes in the form of a Python Package, and its functionality is split between two core modules: a **Command Line Interface** module and a **Python module SDK**.

 <br>

 ## CLI

 The CLI module's purpose is to handle the Kubernetes aspect of the OASEES framework.
-It provides the user with a few simple commands to quickly provision and configure a Kubernetes cluster, as well as facilitate and automate its nodes' connection to the OASEES blockchain
 <br>

 ### <ins>Installation</ins>